I'm posting this today because I saw this picture on Reddit yesterday, and it seemed wildly appropriate, in light of what I did last weekend.

 I was so glad I watched it.
 I really, really was.

 In fact, David wandered off ten minutes in.
 I watched it through to the end.
 And then I asked myself why I did it.
-Maybe it was because I just found out the ex is getting married in a few months (not a surprise, but I didn't know the date).
 Maybe it's just because it was time.
 It was closure, in a way.

 I tell my daughter Anna, "The opposite of love isn't hate.
 It's indifference."
 She was having a hard time getting over a former flame, and those were my words of wisdom.
 They are true.
 They are one of the truest truths.
 Hating someone takes focus.
 It takes desire to rent them space in your head.
 It takes action, to make decisions based on that hate that's festering in you.
 And it's exhausting to be that angry.
 Believe me, I know.